kernie66/homebridge-telldus-too/README.md

 * Run in a terminal ```telldus-local-auth <IP OF YOUR DEVICE> homebridge-telldus-too```.
 This will open a browser window.
 See further instructions in the terminal.
 * Note the returned token.
 This is the ```accessToken``` value used in the configuration.

+It is recommended to use a one year access token.
+But the plug-in will refresh the access token every restart, and also well before the access token expires (if no restarts occurs).

 ## Recommended usage

 HomeKit does not support viewing the custom characteristics of this plugin.
 The characteristics of the switches and sensors are visible in the free Eve app.
 These custom characteristics can be updated and used in automation conditions.
 The "Controller for Homekit" app is also a good way of controlling your automations.